Fibroids are lumps of muscle, like meatballs, growing within the womb.

 ❖ Uterine Artery Embolisation (UAE) - a procedure to block the blood supply of the womb and fibroids

-❖ High Intensity Focus Ultrasound (HIFU) - a procedure to ablate the fibroid with strong ultrasound beam
+❖ High-Intensity Focus Ultrasound (HIFU) - a procedure to ablate or burn the fibroid with a strong ultrasound beam

 Surgical Treatment for Fibroids